Counseling Psychology, PhD

 - The Counseling Psychology PhD Program offers many excellent clinical training opportunities in the Boston metro area.
 At this time, the majority of our clinical practicum training takes place in the field.
 These placements are competitive and typically require applicants to have some supervised clinical experience.
 Therefore, students with applied master’s degrees (e.g., mental health counseling, community counseling, school counseling, social work, school psychology, family therapy) are encouraged to apply.
 Students without applied master’s degrees but with equivalent course work and clinical experience will be considered as well but need to clearly specify their skills and training in their applications.

-- The 2017 PhD Information Session will be held on Wednesday, October 18th in the Campus Center Room 3545 from 7pm to 8pm.
-No registration needed.
+- Virtual Information Session will be held online on Wednesday, October 4th from 7pm to 8pm (EST).
+If you’re interested in attending this virtual session, please email Rebecca Pyne, PhD Coordinator, to register: firstname.lastname@example.org.
+The On-Campus Information Session will be held on Wednesday, October 18th in the Campus Center, Room 3545 from 7pm to 8pm.
+No registration required.

 Thank you for your interest in our Counseling Psychology PhD Program at the University of Massachusetts Boston, now accredited by the American Psychological Association.